adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

     * any
     * Unknown error occurred.

-* **error.internal.notification.failed**
-    * add, remove, removeFromOrg
-    * Unknown error occurred trying to authorize a Digital Marketing Cloud product.

-* **error.internal.notification.failed.jem**
-    * add, remove, removeFromOrg
-    * Unknown error occurred trying to update product use for Creative Cloud or Document Cloud products.

-* **error.internal.notification.failed.dma**
-    * add, remove, removeFromOrg
-    * Unknown error occurred trying to update product use for Digital Marketing Cloud products.

 * **error.internal.everybody_group.not_found**
     * add, create
     * A user could not be added to this root group, which should always exist.

-* **error.internal.invite.email_template_misconfigured**
-    * add, createEnterpriseID
-    * The organization is misconfigured or an email template for an invitation could not be found.

-* **error.internal.reset_password_email**
-    * resetPassword
-    * The reset password email send failed.

-* **error.internal.no_email_for_user**
-    * resetPassword
-    * Unable to get email address for user to send reset password message.
-Try updating the email address for the user.

 * **plc.not_found**
     * access or update to a profile endpoint